pronob29/differential_fairness/README.md

 * 'data' folder contains the Adult dataset

 ## Learning algorithms
 * We provide "easy to understand" implementation of learning algorithms for batch and stochastic methods.
+Detail instructions to run batch DF and stochastic DF classifiers are provided in the "learning-algorithm-batch" and "learning-algorithm-stochastic" folders, respectively.

 ## Author